 Indianapolis Museum of Art

 The Museum itself is the ninth oldest art museum in the United States and the eighth largest.
 Since it was founded in 1883, the Museum has amassed a permanent collection of 54,000 pieces, including African, American, Asian and European works.
-I found the Modern & Contemporary Art collection to be particularly inspiring and will be sharing the highlights in a future post.
+I found the Modern & Contemporary Art collection to be particularly inspiring and will be sharing more of the Museum highlights here.

 100 Acres: Virginia B Fairbanks Art & Nature Park

-The formerly mentioned Cultural Trail links up to the Monon Rail Trail, which will take you out to Broad Ripple.
-For weekend travelers, I recommend driving out the village and getting a bite to eat.
+The formerly mentioned Cultural Trail links up to the Monon Rail Trail, which will take you out to Broad Ripple – is it just me or does that sound like the name of an ice cream flavour?
+For weekend travellers, I recommend driving out the village and getting a bite to eat.
 Grab an ice cream at BRICS and wander a smaller section of the trail to get a feel for the cultural district which is home to Indy’s creative class.
 You will see why it is referred to as a “village” with its quaint, suburban feel, towpath views and the Patachou Foundation veggie patch.

 - Stay in the CBD for easy walking and short drives to all the attractions.